willard-yuan/hashing-baseline-for-image-retrieval/README.md

 PR_Curves using LSH.
 A Retri_Images_Demo is also  provided to show the image <br/>
 retrieval result using ITQ.<br/>

-Modified by Willard, and my website is: www.yuanyong.org<br/>
+Modified by Willard, and you can see the detains from my website is:
+> www.yuanyong.org/blog/cv/lsh-itq-sklsh-compliment<br/>

 ========================================================================================